 Slim fit has a narrow cut across the chest and is tapered from the chest to the waist to create a tighter, more tailored look.

-The cut of the t-shirt typically refers to the collar type.
+The cut of the t-shirt design typically refers to the collar type.
 Most t-shirts are available in either a crewneck cut for a classic t-shirt look or a v-neck cut for a more relaxed look.
 Small business owners who want some design variety may want to consider a ringer cut, which allows t-shirts to be available with contrast color binding at the neck and sleeves for a two-toned look.

-Marketing your t-shirt business online is 100% necessary to boost discoverability and long-term growth.
+Marketing your online t-shirt business is 100% necessary to boost discoverability and long-term growth.
 Clothing brands like t-shirt businesses often succeed with social media marketing to gain the attention of a target market.
 Pinterest, Instagram, and Facebook also offer paid ad services to boost followers and brand awareness quickly.